refinedev/refine/documentation/blog/2024-03-07-internal-tools-development.md

 - **Collaboration Tools**
   Central to workforce empowerment are collaboration tools such as Slack, Google Groups, Discord, Discourse, Trello and a host of other technologies that foster workplace communication and teamwork.
 Most of them start with a free tier and offer commercial features on its top.

 Apart from these common types, internal tools vary specific to industries.
 For example, inventory management software help automate and manage processes in warehouses, e-commerce stocks and sales stores.
-Logistics and supply chain software refine complex workflows that involve multiple stakeholders.
+Logistics and supply chain software Refine complex workflows that involve multiple stakeholders.
 And there are other types of internal tools for sourcing and procurement, manufacturing, research & development and engineering, asset management, etc.

 Besides implementing domain specific logic for each of these types, internal tools have to implement the following core functionalities: